VladMarianCimpeanu/applied_AI_in_biomedicine/README.md

 - [Authors](https://github.com/VladMarianCimpeanu/applied_AI_in_biomedicine/blob/main/README.md#)

 ## Introduction to the problem
-Lung diseases are often associated with excruciating pain and suffering as they affect the breathing pattern of the patient due to suffocation and related symptoms.
-They are also one of the top causes of death worldwide and include pneumonia and tuberculosis diseases.

 In this project, we are required to develop a classifier able to detect and distinguish signs of *pneumonia* and *tuberculosis* from chest x-ray images.

 ## Dependencies
-In this projet we used the following packages:
+In this project, we used the following packages:
 - tensorflow
 - keras
 - open_cv